ddankel/miniature-data/minis/privateer-press/protectorate-of-menoth/paladin-of-the-order-of-the-wall/paladin-of-the-order-of-the-wall.md

   - ./PP-WM-PoM-Paladin-Dankel_2.jpg
   - ./PP-WM-PoM-Paladin-Dankel_3.jpg
 quantity: 2
+race:
+  - human
+archetype:
+  - fighter
+  - paladin
+weapons:
+  - sword
 armor:
   - plate
   - cloak
   - shield
-weapons:
-  - sword
-race:
-  - human
 ---

 The Paladin of the Order of the Wall was too interesting a sculpt to pass up, even if it's not quite as useful in-game as some of my other options.
 It was fun to paint up and looks great on the table.
 It's also recently been used as a battle-chaplain of Morrow in the Witchfire Trilogy.
 Sweet, sweet irony.